-Water Stewardship....
-What is it?
+Water Stewardship What is it?
 What does it mean at a practical level?

-- Taking good care of your water!
-Being responsible for the sustainability of water and aquatic ecosystems, now and for the future. - Recognizing our collective responsibility to retain the quality and abundance of water - Being responsible for management of water resources and striving to reduce the consumption of renewable and non-renewable resources. - Managing natural capital in a way that conserves all of its values, be they environmental, economic, social or cultural. - Water stewardship Encompasses a wide range of actions and activities of individuals, communities, groups and organizations acting alone or in partnership, to promote, monitor, conserve and restore ecosystems.
+Water Conservation What is it?
+How does it relate to water stewardship?
+Sustainability What is the connection between water conservation and sustainability?
+Taking good care of your water!
+Being responsible for the sustainability of water and aquatic ecosystems, now and for the future.
+Recognizing our collective responsibility to retain the quality and abundance of water Being responsible for management of water resources and striving to reduce the consumption of renewable and non-renewable resources.
+Managing natural capital in a way that conserves all of its values, be they environmental, economic, social or cultural.
+Water stewardship Encompasses a wide range of actions and activities of individuals, communities, Doing the same with less, by using water more efficiently or reducing where appropriate, and being careful not to waste water.
+Water conservation means being water-smart, using water wisely, and embracing conserving practices at home, at school, and in your community so that there is enough for everybody.
+Sustainability is a long-term responsibility, which has environmental, economic, and social dimensions, and encompasses the concept of stewardship and the responsible management of water resources.
+The ability to support and preserve water for today and tomorrow.
+Sustainability means living well for all, now and in the future, within the means of the environment. groups and organizations acting alone or in partnership, to promote, monitor, conserve and restore ecosystems.